-The Dwell Homes Tour in Brooklyn was a chance for local designers to showcase their remodels and new construction as well as to inspire design enthusiasts who were on hand for the BKLYN Designs show, which ran May 8-10th.
+The premier properties waterfront homes fort lauderdale provided a chance for local designers to showcase their remodels and new construction as well as to inspire design enthusiasts.
+They also provided a hand for the BKLYN Designs show, which ran May 8-10th.
 Our two favorite homes were designed by the same firm, Coggan + Crawford Architecture Design and built by Giancola Contracting.
 Each residence is ENERGY STAR rated and is a remodel rather than new construction.
 The Clarke Residence is part of the Star Complex, a two-unit building, while the Barr Residence is part of the Cobble Hill Lofts, a condo development in Cobble Hill.

 The Clarkes and Andrew Giancola, the contractor for the project, reside in the two-unitStar Complex.
 It received its name after it became the first Energy Star rated building in Brooklyn.
 The beautiful remodel sits next to a church and even has views of the Statue of Liberty from its rooftop deck.
 When the new owners took possession of the building they wanted to retain as much of the original infrastructure as possible, but also update it and add on to create two residences.
 The original home structure was retained, refaced with stucco and given a number of new windows.
 Meanwhile, the addition was constructed from more modern materials like steel, concrete and metal siding.